PacktPublishing/React-Anti-Patterns/ch9/Design-Principles.md

 };
 ```

-The `FormApp` component defines its own analytics logic in the `measure` function within the `useMemo` hook.
+The `FormApp` component defines its own analytics logic in `measure` function inside `context` object.
 It then passes this function to child components through the `InteractionContext.Provider`.
 When a `Button` inside the form is clicked, not only will the button's specific `onClick` logic be executed, but the `measure` function will also send event and timestamp data to a remote server for analytics.
 This setup allows for context-based analytics without tying the `Button` component to a specific implementation.

 And for users who don't want the analytics functionality, they just use the `Button` as usual: